WordPress SEO Checklist – 45 Tips to Increase Traffic by 571% in 13 Months

 Then enter your category description under the specific Post category that you want to index.

 The best way to know how well your WordPress SEO is working over time is to setup a free account with Google Analytics.
+If you need some help follow this step by step integration tutorial.
 One of the very first things you should do is link your Google Analytics account with your Google Search Console account.
 Under property settings for your domain click into Search Console Settings and it will walk you through the process of linking them up.

 This will then add an additional section to your Google Analytics account which will allow you to see search queries and your best landing pages.